SpareCores/sc-www/README.md

 ## Prerequisites

-To compile the project, you need to set up the below environment variables:
+To compile the project, you need to set up the below environment variables at build time:

 - NG_APP_BACKEND_BASE_URI: [Keeper API](https://github.com/SpareCores/sc-keeper)
   endpoint to be used on the client-side
 - NG_APP_BACKEND_BASE_URI_SSR: [Keeper API](https://github.com/SpareCores/sc-keeper)
   endpoint to be used on the server-side

 This can also be done via defining an `.env` file based on the provided `.env.example` template file.

 You also need to provide your own Terms of Service and Privacy Policy documents as markdown files with YAML front matter (title, date,